decentralized-identity/didcomm.org/site/content/protocols/mediator-coordination/2.0/readme.md

 ```
 where:

 - `routing_did`: DID of the mediator where forwarded messages should be sent.
 The `recipient` may use this DID as an enpoint as explained in [Using a DID as an endpoint](https://identity.foundation/didcomm-messaging/spec/#using-a-did-as-an-endpoint) section of the specification.

+**NOTE**: After receiving a `mediate-grant` message the `recipient` should update his `recipient_did` with a `keylist-update` message and add DIDs.
+In order for the `mediator` to start accepting Forward Message for those DIDs.

 ### Keylist Update
 Used to notify the `mediator` of keys in use by the `recipient`.